rozlynboutin/microbiome_helper/16S-tutorial-(under-construction).md

 ## Using STAMP to test for particular differences

 Often we're interested in figuring out which particular taxa (or other feature such as functions) differs in relative abundance between groups.
 There are many ways this can be done, but one common method is to use the easy-to-use program [STAMP](http://kiwi.cs.dal.ca/Software/STAMP).
+We'll run STAMP on the full OTU table to figure out which genera differ between the two source facilities as an example.

 Before running STAMP we need to convert our OTU table into a format that STAMP can read: